-Type first copy no. in copy to block \rightarrow F10 \rightarrow F5 \rightarrow F5 \rightarrow F5
+Type first copy no. in copy to block $\rightarrow$ F10 $\rightarrow$ F5 $\rightarrow$ F5 $\rightarrow$ F5

-ARS Restriction Level For Extensions
+ARS Restriction Level for Extensions

 Use this procedure to assign an ARS restriction level to an extension.
-Only outgoing calls are affected; users can receive inside, local, and toll calls on restricted extensions and can join any type of call in progress.
-In order to use a route, a caller at an extension must have a Restriction Level that is equal to or greater than the Facility Restriction Level (FRL) for the route.
+Outgoing calls can be made only to routes that have a Facility Restriction Level (FRL) lower than or equal to that of the extension for which the call is being made.
+Only outgoing calls are affected; users can receive inside, local, and toll calls on restricted telephones and can join any type of call in progress.

 The restriction level assigned to extensions is opposite to the FRL assigned to routes, where 0 is the most and 6 is the least restrictive.

 In Release 6.0 and later systems, FRLs assigned to extensions apply not only to ARS calls but also to calls for non-local dial plan extensions connected by private trunks to your local system.
 For this reason, use care in assigning FRLs both to extensions and to UDP routes.
 For example, if a user must be restricted from toll calls on your local system, you may need to plan UDP routes' FRLs to allow the user to reach necessary non-local dial plan extensions.
-For details, see "UDP (Uniform Dial Plan) Routing" on page -401.
+For details, see "Uniform Dial Plan Routing" on page 3-565.

-Summary: Assigning ARS Restriction Level for an Extension
+Summary: Assigning ARS Restriction Level For an Extension

-Mode Hybrid/PBX only
+Mode Hybrid/PBX only Idle Condition Not required

-Form 5a, Direct-Line Console (DLC): Analog Form 5b, Direct-Line Console (DLC): Digital maximally restricted with an FRL of 0)
+Form 5a, Direct-Line Console (DLC): Analog Form 5b, Direct-Line Console (DLC): Digital